MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot-faq.md

 ---
 title: Chat with Copilot FAQ
-description: This article answers some common questions about chatting with Copilot in Business Central.
+description: This article answers some common questions about chat with Copilot in Business Central.
 author: jswymer
 ms.author: jswymer
 ms.reviewer: jswymer